Merlion Architecture

 Layered models are a useful abstraction for models that act as a wrapper around another model.
 This feature is

 especially useful for AutoML.
-Like ensembles, we store the wrapped model in layered_model.config.model
+Like ensembles, we store the wrapped model in layered_model.config.model,

-.
+and layered_model.model is a reference to layered_model.config.model.
 The base model is the model at the

 lowest level of the hierarchy.